 Let’s break down the steps you should take to perform a high-quality discovery call.

 Here’s a discovery call checklist:

 1. Schedule your call

-The first step for your discovery call is to plan the call with your lead.
-Here are the basic steps to follow before calling them:
+The first step for your disco call is to plan out the process.
+Here are the basic steps to follow:

 - Explain the call.
 Give your lead an agenda and the objective for the call so they know what to expect and can prepare some questions or research information upfront.
 It’s also necessary to mention how long the conversation will take so that your lead can plan time accordingly.